Manage data cubes

 Within the edit view, you can change the data cube properties described in Create a data cube.

-Click Export to export the JSON definition of the data cube.
+Click the ellipses at the top of the page and select Export to export the JSON definition of the data cube.
 You can import a data cube definition when you create a data cube.

 If the underlying schema of the table changes, you can update the data cube schema as well.
 To do so, access the Dimensions or Measures tab in the Edit data cube view.
 If there are changes to the underlying schema, the Suggestions button indicates the number of changes detected.
 Click the Suggestions button to review and accept the suggestions as needed.